rk-squared/rk-squared/README-release.md

 RK Squared is a record keeper for Final Fantasy Record Keeper.

+You can download it from the [Releases page](https://github.com/rk-squared/rk-squared/releases).

 Current features:

 * Dungeon tracker - track dungeon completion status and unclaimed reward